-- Individually, for all debt instruments classified as non-performing exposures and which are significant since they exceed a certain threshold or for which specific borrower information is available to enable them to be assessed individually. - Collectively, by applying the alternative solutions contained in Annex IX of Bank of Spain Circular 4/2004, amended by Circular 4/2017, calculated on the basis of the parameters established by the Bank of Spain, using industry information and its accumulated experience, for estimating specific allowances for non-performing exposures that are below the aforementioned threshold and general allowances for standard exposures.
+- Individually, for all debt instruments classified as non-performing exposures and which are significant since they exceed a certain threshold, or for which specific information is available on the borrower that makes individual assessment possible. - Collectively, by applying the alternative solutions contained in Annex IX of Bank of Spain Circular 4/2004, amended by Circular 4/2017, calculated on the basis of the parameters established by the Bank of Spain, using industry information and its accumulated experience, for estimating specific allowances for non-performing exposures that are below the aforementioned threshold and general allowances for standard exposures.